 Resume Example with a Headline and a Profile

-The following is an example of a resume that includes both a headline and a profile.
 A headline (also known as a resume title) is a brief phrase that summarizes what makes you an ideal candidate for the job.

 A resume profile also provides a summary of your value as a job candidate, but it is often longer.
 A resume profile is typically a small paragraph or a bulleted list of points.
 Both are located at the top of your resume, with the headline coming first.

 Including a headline and a profile in your resume provides even more information about yourself for the employer.
 Resume headlines and profiles work together to do several important things:

 Tips for Writing a Resume Headline